Declarative Amsterdam 2026: 12 and 13 November

 Declarative Amsterdam is an annual conference focusing on the technologies and methods used for declarative programming and declarative data.
-The seventh conference will take place on 6 and 7 November 2025, at the Conference center of the Science Park, Amsterdam.

 Declarative programming is a style of programming that expresses the logic of computation without describing its control flow.
 It allows you to focus on the ‘what’ of a program, rather than the ‘how’.
 Declarative programs can be constructed in a fraction of the time, using much less code than a traditional computer program.
-Declarative methods for programming and data modelling can help avoid making the mistakes that have lead to failing software projects for several decades.
+Declarative methods for programming and data modelling can help avoid making the mistakes that have led to failing software projects for several decades.

 Call for Presentations